-- Do not share this medication with another person, even if you have the same symptoms as you.
+- Do not share this medication with another person, even if you have the same symptoms.

 - If you are treating a sexually transmitted infection, make sure that your sexual partner seeks medical attention to be treated as well.

 - Take this medication for the full prescribed time.
-Your symptoms may improve before the infection has completely disappeared, but it is important that you complete your prescription.
+Your symptoms may improve before the infection completely disappears, but you must complete your prescription.